Sandusky County License Hearing Guide

 Possible Outcomes

-Suspension Overturned: If the hearing officer determines that the state has not met its burden of proof, your license suspension will be overturned, and your driving privileges will be restored.
+• Suspension Overturned: If the hearing officer finds that the state did not meet its burden of proof, the ALS will be overturned, and your driving privileges will be reinstated (though you will still need to pay a reinstatement fee to get a new physical license).

-IID Requirement: Depending on the circumstances of your DUI arrest and your driving record, you may be required to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining a restricted license.
+• IID Requirement: Depending on the circumstances of your OVI and your prior record, you may be required to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining a restricted license.

 Getting Your License Back